-Mechatronics & Robotics Systems
+Mechatronics and Robotics Systems

-Why Mechatronics & Robotics Systems?
+Why Mechatronics and Robotics Systems?

 Mechatronics is an interdisciplinary field involving mechanical, electronic, computer, robotic, and control systems.
 In this program, students will gain the technical knowledge and skills needed to install, repair and maintain electromechanical, fluid power, process control or robotic systems.
 Students will have the opportunity to do hands-on learning in a grant-funded equipment lab where they will work on models of a multi-stage assembly line.
 Eligible students can also complete a Co-op or Internship in the area of Mechatronics and Robotics Systems to gain real-world experience that can benefit them in future careers.

 For many years, industrial control systems were defined as mechanical or electrical.
 As computers became more prevalent, the line between a pure mechanical and pure electrical systems became blurred.
 Almost every mechanical system has electric or computer based controls.
 The modern industrial worker needs to have a knowledge of each type of system.
 Even more important, they must know how the interconnections between mechanical, electrical, and computer systems works.
 The term “mechatronics" is used to describe this broad field.
 Mechatronics is present in any automated system, from heating, ventilation and air conditioning (HVAC) systems to robotic assembly lines.